copernicusglobal/api/docs/products/accounts.md

 # Accounts

 Accounts are used to hold information about amount of assets you have.
-You can open an account in one of the supported currencies or even use your own asset inside of your applications.
+You can open an account using one of the supported currencies or even using your own asset [inside of your applications](../applications/applications.md).

 1. [List of all accounts](#list-of-all-accounts)
 2. [Obtaining an Encoded Address for Accounts](#obtaining-an-encoded-address-for-accounts)